 Tiredness and exhaustion due to lack of sleep is causing the UK economy £40bn a year, according to a new report from Rand Europe.
-The report shows that employees suffering from tiredness or exhaustion are less productive in the workplace, or will be absent from work altogether.
-The report suggested that individuals should sleep between 7 and 9 hours per night in order to feel healthy and be more productive while at their desks.
+The report shows that employees suffering from tiredness or exhaustion are less productive at work, or will be absent from work altogether.
+The report suggested that individuals should sleep between 7 and 9 hours per night in order to feel more healthy and productive while at their desks.

 Sleep deprivation currently costs the UK 200,000 working days per year, which works out at 1.86% of GDP.
 Employers are being urged to raise awareness and show the importance of sleep by discouraging extended use of electronics our of working hours, and ensuring staff take regular breaks if they are sitting or using screens for long periods of the working day.

-Sleep deprivation is a major concern for employees’ health and well-being; however the major concern is that only 10% of organisations currently have a standalone well-being strategy in place, and only a further 25% or organisations stated that well-being is part of a wider strategy.
+Sleep deprivation is a big concern for employees’ health and well-being; however the biggest is that 10% of organisations currently have a standalone wellbeing strategy, and only a further 25% or organisations stated that well-being is part of a wider strategy.
 This presents another challenge and shows that employers are not doing enough when it comes to looking after their staff health and well-being.

 The chart below shows a breakdown of how organisations are dealing with employee well-being (%):